Introducing Domestic Steel Windows and Doors

-Steel windows have been installed in buildings since the 1930’s and form the character and face of a home.
-The slender sections of a steel window help to contribute charm, style and elegance to a property.
-We find that many home-owners are looking to find a sympathetic replacement to their existing windows but with the modern benefits of thermal performance, security, durability and ease of maintenance.
+Steel windows and doors have been installed in buildings since the 1890’s and form the character and face of a home.
+The slender sections of a steel window or door help to contribute charm, style and elegance to a property.
+We find that many home owners are looking to find sympathetic replacements of their existing windows and doors; with the modern benefits of thermal performance, security, durability and ease of maintenance.

 Today’s steel window is manufactured using sections from the W30 suite of profiles.
 This evolution of the steel sections allows the windows to be double glazed with thermally efficient units.
 This helps contribute to a BFRC ‘B’ energy rating.

 Traditional Steel Windows